 Before installing the satellite dish on the wall of any common element of a community of neighbors, you must inform yourself if it has specific rules for its placement.
 Normally it only affects aesthetics, but in some cases (in historical buildings, for example) the regulations may be stricter.
 You should also inform yourself before placing it on the street, in case the city council imposed conditions.

-The final step when installing a satellite dish is to put it in place.
+The final step when installing an Antenna is to put it in place.
 The process is as follows:

 Step 2.1: Measure the height and width of the space where you are going to place the antenna to calculate the installation center, according to the diameter of the antenna.